Make lunch count! Read on to find healthy meal prep ideas and easy meal prep recipes that will make you look forward to lunch each day.

 - Sea salt and freshly ground black pepper

 - Prepare a large pot of salted boiling water and a large bowl of ice water.
 Drop the broccolini into the boiling water and blanch for about 1 minute, or until tender but still vibrant green.
 Transfer the broccolini to the ice water and let it cool for 1 minute.
 Drain and set aside to dry as you make the other components.
+Alternatively, you can roast the broccoli.

 - Place the kale into a large bowl and drizzle with olive oil, salt, pepper and a squeeze of fresh lemon juice.
 Massage the leaves until they soften and wilt down.